Internal links are links that point from one page on a domain to a different page on the same domain.

 "No follow" internal links to low-value pages might be intentional, but you should double check that all pages that have only "no follow" internal links are actually low-value pages.

-To reduce bounce rates and increase engagement, consider prioritizing links to pages that already have good engagement, but that have fewer internal links pointing to them.
+To reduce bounce rate and increase engagement, consider prioritizing links to pages that already have good engagement, but that have fewer URLs linked to them.

 For further reading on internal linking strategies and best practices, reference the article: Internal Linking Strategies to Build Site Authority.

 An internal link audit will reveal cases of generic anchor text that can be enhanced.

 Anchor text is an additional opportunity to clue the search engine in on what keyword you want a certain URL to rank for.
 For example, anchor text that says "Click here" doesn't tell Google anything about that end destination page.

 An internal link audit will reveal all cases of this generic text so you can replace it with more descriptive keywords and provide more context.

 When we think about links, we often ignore the internal links that drive value to the site.
 Backlinks usually get all the attention!

 Internal linking is a highly valuable strategy, both for SEO and for your site’s bottom line.
 Pay careful attention to how your links connect your pages to each other, and try to keep your navigation as intuitive and convenient as possible.